magicstickuk/multisite-post-duplicator/readme.txt

 4. Batch Duplication

 == Changelog ==

+= 0.7.4 =
+* Added filter to allow access to post statuses.
+See support thread https://wordpress.org/support/topic/small-request-1 for details.

 = 0.7.3 =
 * Added sign-posting if user activates this plugin on a non multisite wordpress installation.